NourBen0/bootcamp-unreal-engine/session 3 :  Blueprint Architecture & Communication/Exercices/Readme.md

    * Total Collected increments.
    * Collected actor is destroyed.

----

-## Why this is “Casting via GameMode”

-* Each collectible uses **OnOverlap → Cast to GameMode** to reach `BP_ThirdPersonGameMode`.
-* No direct references are stored inside the collectible.
-* GameMode acts as the **central authority** for score and progress tracking.

----

 👉 Do you want me to continue this guide into **Part 2 (GameInstance version)** so the score persists across multiple levels, in the same style?